What is Environmental Physical Science?

 One of our goals at Black Hills State University is to provide students with high-quality employment opportunities after graduation.
 Despite the current economic worries, many sources suggest students graduating from the environmental physical science major are well positioned for the job market on completion of their degree.
-The U.S. News and World Report recently published their “50 Best Careers of 2011” and included in the 10 Technology jobs were Hydrologist, Environmental Science Technician and Environmental Engineering Technician.
-Employment as a Geoscientist or Hydrologist is expected to grow faster than the average employment rate, with an increase in growth from 2008-2018 of 18% according to the Bureau of Labor’s 2010-2011 Occupational Outlook Handbook: employment as an Environmental Scientist is expected to grow must faster than average with an increase of 28% (2008-2018).
-Furthermore, an article in CNN Money (July 2011) notes that the STEM (science, technology, engineering and math) jobs over the last ten years have been hiring at a rate three times that for non-STEM jobs and this is only expected to continue.
-The “Status of the Geoscience Workforce 2011” (published by the American Geological Institute) note that there is a lack of graduates in the geosciences to fill the current and project geoscience positions (including environmental geoscience) and that the majority of the geoscience workforce is within 15 years of retirement.
+Employment as a Geoscientist or Hydrologist is expected to grow faster than the average employment rate, with an increase in growth from 2008-2018 of 18% according to the Bureau of Labor’s 2010-2011 Occupational Outlook Handbook, employment as an Environmental Scientist is expected to grow must faster than average with an increase of 28% (2008-2018).
+STEM (science, technology, engineering and math) jobs over the last ten years have been hiring at a rate three times that for non-STEM jobs and this is only expected to continue.
+With a lack of graduates in the geosciences to fill the current and projected geoscience positions (including environmental geoscience) environmental physical science majors can expect quality employment in their field.

 Environmental positions for Bachelor’s degree graduates exist in the private sector through consulting, chemical, petroleum and other manufacturing corporations.
 Positions also exist with state and federal government agencies such as the Bureau of Reclamation, U.S. Geological Survey Water Resource Division, the Environmental Protection Agency, and the U.S. Forest Service.